kaisdukes/quranic-corpus/docs/getting-started-tech.md

 * Download, build, and run the UI locally from the repo: https://github.com/kaisdukes/quranic-corpus
 * Review the code and understand the design patterns.
-* Understand how we separate text processing logic from React components using the services layer to maintain code simplicity as the codebase expands.
+* Understand how we separate Quranic script processing logic from React components using the services layer to maintain code simplicity as the codebase expands.

 For background reading to help you fix the bug, consider Googling these topics: